syntasso/workshop/using-multiple-promises/README.md

 ...
 ```

-### Start up Jenkins
+### Verify your Jenkins installation

-Jenkins runs a few tasks on first login, so let's get that started.
-First,
-you'll need to open access to the instance by running the following command on a
+You can verify your Jenkins to ensure it's up and running.
+First, you'll need to open access to the instance by running the following command on a dedicated terminal:
-dedicated terminal:

 ```bash
 kubectl --context kind-worker port-forward pod/jenkins-example 8080:8080